Expansion plan highlights crowded West Bank city's plight

 The Palestinians seek the West Bank as part of a future state and consider all settlements illegal, a view that is shared by most of the world.

-As Qalqiliya officials await Israeli approval, residents have already begun building concrete structures in outlying farmlands overlooking Israeli communities, even at the risk of being demolished.
+As Qalqiliya officials await Israeli approval, antsy residents have already begun illegally building concrete structures in outlying farmlands overlooking Israeli communities, even at the risk of being demolished.

 Nimmer Arif, 70, said he had already purchased a plot of land in Area C to build homes for his four sons and four daughters but could not begin construction because it remained under Israeli administration.
-"I have been waiting for a year and a half to document it and I don't know when this can happen," he said.
+"I have been waiting for a year and a half to document it and I don't know when this can happen," he said, sitting in a mobile phone shop.

 Rassem Khamaisi, a professor of urban planning at Haifa University who drew up the planned expansion, says Israel must allow the city to breathe, with or without a peace deal.